bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

     # ...
 ```

 Each elevator is associated with a wake event.
 When an elevator runs the `Stop` action, it yields the event, which effectively pauses the control loop until the event is triggered.
 On any new request, wake events for all of the elevators are triggered to resume their control loops.
 We then recreate the events since an event can only be triggered once.
-Note that it may possible for an elevator to immediately stop again after resuming because it does not need to serve the new request.
+Note that it may be possible for an elevator to immediately stop again after resuming because it does not need to serve the new request.

 ### Capacity